Why Physical Therapy?

-Even if your physician recommends physical therapy, the way medicine is structured today -- with many physicians being employees of large corporations or employing their own physical therapists -- you may be referred within their setting.
+Even if your physician recommends physical therapy, with the way medicine is structured today, many physicians are employees of large corporations or are employing their own physical therapists.
+Instead of being referred elsewhere, you may be referred within their own personal setting.
 Does this mean you won't see a skilled therapist?
-No -- but there is a reason the Stark Law discouraged referral within your own organization, or "referral for profit".
-Some doctors are required to send your physical therapy referral to a department where they determine who you will see not on the basis of education, experience, or skill, but on whether the person is employed by the same entity or not.
+No, but there is a reason Stark Law discourages referral within your own organization or "referral for profit".
+Some doctors are required to send your physical therapy referral to a department where they categorize referrals based on a physical therapists' education, experience, skill or whether the person is employed by the same entity.
 You have the right to choose your therapist and should exercise that right.

-Research your physical therapist in your area as you would your doctor, surgeon, and so on.
-You are entrusting this person with your future good health and mobility, so choose accordingly.
+Research physical therapists in your area, just as you would your doctor, surgeon, and so on.
+You are entrusting this person with your future good health and mobility, so choose accordingly!
 Call a friend or someone you know and find out about the place you are about to have physical therapy at.
-It is truly your choice of where you want to go.
-As with any medical professional, not all physical therapists have the same training, skill, knowledge or understanding.
+It is truly your choice of where you want to go!

+As with any medical professional, not all physical therapists have the same training, skill, knowledge, or understanding.
 Base your selection on experience, level of skill, additional training, personality, and word of mouth.
-Also, make sure you are working with a physical therapist each visit as opposed to seeing a technician or massage therapist for the majority of your sessions.
-Remember you also have to do your part: home exercises, positive attitude and belief that you can get better.
+Also, make sure you are working with a physical therapist each visit, as opposed to seeing a technician or massage therapist for the majority of your sessions.
+Remember, you also have to do your part: doing home exercises, having a positive attitude, and maintaining belief that you can get better.

-A Doctor of Physical Therapy has expert knowledge rooted in the nervous and musculoskeletal system through all stages of life (before birth, through childhood, adolescence, and adult, mid-life and into old age).
+A Doctor of physical therapy has expert knowledge rooted in the nervous and musculoskeletal system through all stages of life (before birth, through childhood, adolescence, and adult, mid-life and into old age).
 The human body is made up of over 600 muscles that enable our movement, strength and play.
 Many of the aches and pains we experience throughout our life-time come from injuries to our nervous and musculo-skeletal systems.
-These can be overused injuries, accidents in our daily living, work, sports, and leisure activities, and of course the aging process itself.
-And whether or not we get back to normal is dependent on a number of things: the age at which we were injured; the severity of the injury; the remedy used to fix the problem; the skill of the medical professionals involved; and the compliance of the patient in adhering to medical instructions.
+These can be overused injuries or accidents in our daily living, work, sports, leisure activities, and of course the aging process itself.
+Whether we get back to normal or not is dependent on a number of things: the age at which we were injured, the severity of the injury, the remedy used to fix the problem, the skill of the medical professionals involved and the compliance of the patient in adhering to medical instructions.

-Because so many of the problems that interfere with our ability to move pertain to the 600 muscles mentioned above and nerves, it is prudent to have a long-term relationship with a physical therapist who can help you decide your best course of action throughout your lifetime.
-Physical therapists have the medical knowledge and expertise in the nervous and musculo-skeletal systems, and thus can advise you on the most effective yet conservative treatment options before considering a drug program or surgical procedures.
-A Doctor of Physical Therapy understands how the body operates and knows exactly how to treat pain or movement problems.
+Because so many of the problems that interfere with our ability to move or do so pain free, pertain to the 600 muscles mentioned above and nerves, it is prudent to have a long-term relationship with a physical therapist who can help you decide your best course of action throughout your lifetime.
+Physical therapists have the medical knowledge and expertise in the nervous and musculo-skeletal systems and thus can advise you on the most effective yet conservative treatment options before considering a drug program or surgical procedures.
+A Doctor of physical therapy understands how the body operates and knows exactly how to treat pain or movement problems.

 Pelvic pain: Pelvic pain is felt in the lower abdominal area (pelvis or genital area) in both men and women.
 Pelvic pain for women can result from pregnancy and childbirth (hormone levels, muscular weakness, tender points, pressure on nerves, and scar tissue from a surgical procedures).
 Males can experience pelvic pain due to prostatitis, epididymitis, pelvic floor muscle weakness, bladder spasms and gonad discomfort.
 A skilled physical therapist can work with you using natural methods to remedy your pain problem.

 Diabetes/Weight loss/Cardiovascular health: Diabetes affects 26 million people in the United States.
-Poor nutrition and highly processed foods add to this increasing phenomena (for young and old) In the early 1900's, the average man 5 foot 8 inches tall weighed 150 lbs and the average 5 foot 4 inch female weighed 130 lbs.
+Poor nutrition and highly processed foods contribute to this increasing phenomena (for young and old).
+In the early 1900's, the average man 5 foot 8 inches weighed 150 lbs, and the average 5 foot 4 inch female weighed 130 lbs.
 Not so today.
-It is also a fact that many individuals in those days walked 3-4 miles every day.
-Today, 50% of the American people are obese (30% or more in body fat), few walk anywhere and the foods we purchase are deplete of minerals, vitamins and yet are full of fillers, chemicals, unnatural fats, sugars and glucose.
-A skilled physical therapist can help you understand the pitfalls of diabetes and work with you on your diet and exercise program to reduce sugar levels and prevent exercise pain and injury.
+Today, 50% of the American people are obese (30% or more in body fat), few walk anywhere and the foods we purchase are deplete of minerals, and vitamins -- yet are full of fillers, chemicals, unnatural fats, sugars and glucose.
+A skilled physical therapist can help you understand the pitfalls of diabetes, and work with you on your diet and exercise program to reduce sugar levels and prevent exercise pain and injury.

-Falls and fall prevention: Falls can happen from dizziness, vertigo, stiff neck muscles, over medicated, and overall body weakness.
-Dizziness is a feeling of light-headedness, vertigo is the sensation of the room spinning, and both of these feelings can be the result of neck stiffness, inner ear problems, or another form of disease or pathology that your physician will investigate.
-A skilled physical therapist can help with dizziness and vertigo problems and assure you better balance through visual and muscle strengthening to help prevent fall.
+Falls and fall prevention: falls can happen from dizziness, vertigo, stiff neck muscles, over medication, and overall body weakness.
+Dizziness is a feeling of light-headedness, while vertigo is the sensation of the room spinning -- both of these feelings can be the result of neck stiffness, inner ear problems, or another form of disease or pathology that your physician will investigate.
+A skilled physical therapist can help with dizziness and vertigo problems, and assure you better balance through visual and muscle strengthening to help prevent fall.

-Physical therapy is so often bypassed by the medical community for many soft tissue, joint and pain problems.
-Instead, many individuals (children and adults) are given medications or referred for costly procedures, injections or surgical procedures.
-Ask your primary care physician to be seen first by a skilled physical therapist and start with an effective natural process.
-You will be pleasantly surprised about how much a Doctor of Physical Therapy can help you or a family member.
+Physical therapy is so often bypassed by the medical community for many pain problems.
+Instead, many individuals are referred for costly procedures, injections or surgical procedures.
+Before turning to these procedures, why not ask to be seen first by a skilled physical therapist and start with a natural process?
+It could change your outlook and possibly your life.

 If you are in search of treating your pain and want a pain-free life, contact my clinic at 979-776-2225 to set up an appointment.
 I promise you that physical therapy can change your life for the better.